 It turned wintry halfway up to Gem Lake.
 We passed five hikers along the muddy trail as they exited.
 Later the path went around the north shore.
 Then it crossed the steep west face of Wright Mountain.

-The trail switchbacked down into Lower Wildcat Lake Basin.
-Soon, the terrain became mostly snow-free.
-The sky cleared up at one point.
-Then we crossed a stream through the talus.
+The trail dropped steeply into Lower Wildcat Lake Basin through several switchbacks.
+And soon, it was a mainly now-free terrain.
+The sky cleared up at one point as we crossed a small stream through the talus.

 See more trip photos here.